Paul in Titus 1:9 carries out the thought of the symbol in this teaching....

 --Belief in purgatory suppresses much good, establishes many cloisters and monasteries and employs numerous priests and monks.

---It is a serious drawback to these three features of Christian living: soberness, righteousness and godliness
+--It is a serious drawback to these three features of Christian living: soberness, righteousness and godliness.

 Moreover, God has not commanded, nor even mentioned, purgatory.
 The doctrine is wholly, or for the most part, deception; God pardon me if I am wrong."